 - where Biffa Award is the majority funder;

-- who work in partnership with other organisations;
+- that work in partnership with other organisations; and

-- who engage with people through improving their knowledge of the asset; and
+- that engage with people through improving their knowledge of the asset.

 For more information and how to apply please click here.

 Tesco’s Bags of Help, administrated by Groundwork, awards grants up to £2,000 to charities and community organisations whose projects bring benefits to local residents.
 Funds are raised by the carrier bag charge in Tesco stores.
 Applications are assessed by Groundwork to ensure they are eligible.
 To be eligible applicants can be either a voluntary or…Environmental

 The Rhododendron, Camellia & Magnolia Group: Bursary Fund